 Conspiracy Lawyer in Fresno

-Conspiring to commit a crime, even without actually doing it, is a crime in and of itself in California.
+Conspiring to commit a crime, even without actually doing the crime, is a crime itself in California.
 The crime of "conspiracy" involves an agreement between two or more persons to commit a crime.
-In many cases, however, conspiracy charges are tacked on to some other type of crime, such as drug trafficking, robbery, theft, homicide, gang-related activities, and any number of other state or federal crimes.
+In many cases, however, conspiracy charges are tacked on to some other type of crime, such as drug trafficking, robbery, theft, homicide, gang-related activities, and any number of other crimes.
 Depending on the underlying crimes involved, the penalties for conspiracy could include years in prison and heavy fines upon conviction.

 If you have been charged with conspiracy to commit a crime, or are simply being investigated for conspiracy, contact Wapner Jones, PC today.
 Having earned a 10.0 “Superb” Avvo Rating and an inclusion on The National Trial Lawyers: Top 100 list for our unmatched client satisfaction and aggressive advocacy, our criminal defense lawyers in Fresno can challenge the evidence against you and minimize your chances of conviction.